apache/mesos/docs/health-checks.md

 task healthy or not, and kill it after `consecutive_failures` have occurred.
-Though efficient and scalable, this strategy is inflexible for the needs of frameworks which may want to run an arbitrary check without Mesos interpreting the result in any way, for example, to transmit the task’s internal state transitions and make global decisions.
+Though efficient and scalable, this strategy is inflexible for the needs of frameworks which may want to run an arbitrary check without Mesos interpreting the result in any way, for example, to transmit the task's internal state transitions and make global decisions.

 Conceptually, a health check is a check with an interpretation and a kill